-a.
+G.2.a.
 The requirements listed below are for those ASBS dischargers who elect to perform an individual monitoring program to fulfill the requirements for monitoring the physical, chemical, and biological characteristics of the ocean receiving waters within the affected ASBS.
 In addition to Core Discharge Monitoring, the following additional monitoring requirements shall be met.

-i.
-The receiving water at the point of discharge from the outfalls described in Section F.2 above shall be: sampled three times annually during wet weather (storm events); analyzed for Ocean Plan Table 1 constituents and Table 2 constituents (Table 1 and 2 constituents are provided at the end if this Attachment) for marine aquatic life, DDT, PCBs, Ocean Plan PAHs, organophosphate pesticides, pyrethroids, nitrates, phosphates, salinity, chronic toxicity (three species), and Ocean Plan indicator bacteria.
+G.2.a.i.
+The receiving water at the point of discharge from the outfalls described in Section F.2 above shall be: sampled three times annually during wet weather (storm events); analyzed for Table 1 constituents and Table 2 constituents (provided at the end of this Attachment) for marine aquatic life, DDT, PCBs, California Ocean Plan PAHs, organophosphate pesticides, pyrethroids, nitrates, phosphates, salinity, chronic toxicity (three species), and California Ocean Plan indicator bacteria.

-ii.
+G.2.a.ii.
 The sample location for the ocean receiving water shall be in the surf zone at the point of discharges; this must be at the same location where stormwater runoff is sampled.
 Receiving water shall be sampled prior to (pre-storm), and during (or immediately after) the same storm (post-storm).
 Post-storm sampling shall be representative of the same storm and at approximately the same time as when the runoff is sampled.
 Reference water quality shall also be sampled three times annually and analyzed for the same constituents as the pre-storm and post-storm sampling, during the same storm seasons when receiving water is sampled.
-Reference stations will be determined by the State Water Board’s Division of Water Quality and the applicable Regional Water Board(s).
+Reference stations will be determined by the State Water Board, Division of Water Quality staff and applicable Regional Water Board(s) staff.

-iii.
+G.2.a.iii.
 The sediment sampling shall occur at least three times during every five-year period.
-The subtidal sediment (sand or finer, if present) at the discharge shall be sampled and analyzed for Ocean Plan Table 1 constituents (provided at the end of this Attachment) for marine aquatic life, DDT, PCBs, PAHs, pyrethroids, and organophosphate pesticides.
+The subtidal sediment (sand or finer, if present) at the discharge shall be sampled and analyzed for Table 1 constituents (provided at the end of this Attachment) for marine aquatic life, DDT, PCBs, PAHs, pyrethroids, and organophosphate pesticides.
 Only an acute toxicity test using the amphipod Eohaustorius estuarius must be performed for sediment toxicity testing.

-iv.
+G.2.a.iv.
 A quantitative survey of intertidal benthic marine life shall be performed at the discharge and reference site(s).
 The survey shall be performed at least once during every five-year period.
 The survey design is subject to approval by the Regional Water Board and the State Water Board’s Division of Water Quality.
 The results of the survey shall be completed and submitted to the State Water Board and Regional Water Board at least six months prior to the end of the permit cycle.

-v.
+G.2.a.v.
 A bioaccumulation study shall be conducted to determine the concentrations of metals and synthetic organic pollutants at representative discharge and reference sites once during each five-year period.
 The study design is subject to approval by the Regional Water Board and the State Water Board’s Division of Water Quality.
 The bioaccumulation study may include California mussels (Mytilus californianus) and/or sand crabs (Emerita analoga or Blepharipoda occidentalis).
 Based on the study results, the Regional Water Board and the State Water Board’s Division of Water Quality, may adjust the study design in subsequent permits, add or modify additional test organisms (such as shore crabs or fish), or modify the study design appropriate for the area and best available sensitive measures of contaminant exposure.